dasinlsb/service-computing/simple-web/README.md

 #### Run backend

-Let server listen on `localhost:8080`, run the executable with 0, 1 or 2 arguments as following.
+Let server listen on `localhost:8080`

 ```bash
 go run main.go [(none)|host:port|host port]
 ```

+Pass 0, 1 or 2 arguments described above to configure the database connection if needed.

 #### Run frontend

-Launch React app on `localhost:3000`
+Launch React app on `localhost:3000` and visit it on browser

 ```bash
 yarn
 yarn start
 ```

-The you can visit the application on browser